-- Conditions on the fire ground or other site of emergency operations that are beyond the scope of the limited purposes of this Footwear; - Unauthorized modifications, repairs or replacement of components of the Footwear not otherwise in compliance with LION's specifications; and - The addition of accessories that are not approved by LION as compatible with NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Compliant Footwear.
-If you have questions about whether accessories will degrade the performance of your Footwear below the NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Standards, contact LION, a LION TotalCare® Center or a verified ISP.
+- Conditions at the incident beyond the scope of the limited purposes of this Footwear; - Unauthorized modifications, repairs or replacement of components of the Footwear not otherwise in compliance with LION's specifications; and - The addition of accessories that are not third party certified to NFPA 1999 and NFPA 1977 Standards, or not otherwise approved by LION as compatible with NFPA 1999 and NFPA 1977 Compliant Footwear.
+If you have questions about whether accessories will degrade the performance of your Footwear below NFPA 1999 and NFPA 1977 Standards, contact LION, a LION TotalCare[®] Center or a verified ISP.

-Always wear clean and thoroughly dry Footwear used in any firefighting operation.
+Always wear clean and thoroughly dry Footwear used in any EMS or Wildland operation.
 Soiled or contaminated Footwear may be combustible, causing serious burns to the wearer.

-11. WASHING, DECONTAMINATION, AND DISINFECTION
+11. WASHING, DECONTAMINATION AND DISINFECTION